sharkrachel/liri-node-app/README.md

 The app uses the Bands in Town API to search for upcoming concerts, the Spotify API to search for songs and the OMBd API to search for movie information.

+### How this app was built
+Liri node app was built using node.js, Bands In Town API, Spotify API and the OMBd API.
+It was built by Rachel Sipes as part of the University of Arizona's Fullstack Development Bootcamp.

 ### How to use the app
 To search for upcoming concerts - simply type into the command line 'concert-this [insert artist]'.